Platelet-Rich Plasma (PRP)

 Platelet-Rich Plasma (PRP) therapy is an innovative treatment that stimulates the body’s natural healing process and uses the patient’s own cells to promote accelerated healing of certain musculoskeletal conditions, sporting injuries and arthritic joints.
-It works by delivering powerful growth factors that stimulate and improve blood supply to the injured area and the nutrients needed for cells to regenerate the damaged tissue.
+It delivers decisive growth factors that stimulate and improve blood supply to the injured area and the nutrients needed for cells to regenerate the damaged tissue.

-Platelet-Rich Plasma (PRP) therapy is available through at our Gold Coast Medical Centre within the Eastbrooke Family Clinic Southport.
-To make an enquiry please call (07) 5557 7888.
+Platelet-Rich Plasma (PRP) therapy is available at our Gold Coast Medical Centres:

 PRP works by recreating and stimulating the body’s own natural healing process.
-When tissue is injured, the body responds by sending specific ‘super healer’ cell types to the site of injury to start the repairing process and regeneration of new tissue.
-These ‘super healers’ are platelets and contain growth factors that initiate and accelerate repair and regeneration of new cells.
+When tissue is injured, the body responds by sending specific ‘super healer’ cell types to the injury site to start the repairing process and regeneration of new tissue.
+These ‘super healers’ are platelets and contain growth factors that initiate and accelerate the repair and regeneration of new cells.

 PRP was first used in cardiac surgery in 1987.
-More recently it has been utilised in plastic surgery, chest surgery, implant surgery, and spinal fusion surgery.
-Latest advancements in technology have allowed PRP applications to be performed in the outpatient clinic setting.
-Latest PRP research in the fields of orthopaedic, musculoskeletal and wound healing applications has provided excellent outcomes.
+More recently, it has also been utilised in plastic surgery, chest surgery, implant surgery, and spinal fusion surgery.
+The latest technological advancements have allowed PRP applications to be performed in the outpatient clinic setting.
+The latest PRP research in orthopaedic, musculoskeletal and wound healing applications has provided excellent outcomes.

 PRP injections are safe.
-There is little chance for rejection because the material being injected back in to the patient is from their own blood.
+There is little chance of rejection because the material injected back into the patient is from their own blood.
 The PRP injection also carries less chance for infection than an incision, with a considerably shorter recovery time than after surgery.

-The procedure involves drawing approximately 15-30mls of blood from the patient much in the same way blood is taken for a blood test.
-The blood is spun and the platelet rich plasma which separates from the red blood cells is injected into the injured area.
+The procedure involves drawing approximately 15-30mls of blood from the patient in the same way blood is taken for a blood test.
+The blood is spun, and the platelet-rich plasma, which separates from the red blood cells, is injected into the injured area.
 Depending on the location of the area to be treated, the patient may be given a local anaesthetic to make the injection more comfortable.
-The whole process takes 30-45 minutes and multiple areas can be treated.
+The process takes 30-45 minutes, and multiple areas can be treated.

 Which areas can be treated?